mwrnd/notes/Vivado_XDMA_DDR4_Tutorial/README.md

 ![Generate Bitstream for Synthesis and Implementation](img/Generate_Bitstream_Synthesis_Implementation.png)

-After the Bitstream is successfully generated, *Write Configutation Memory File*.
+After the Bitstream is successfully generated, *Write Configuration Memory File*.
 Select *bin*, *mt25qu512_x1_x2_x4_x8*, *SPIx8*, *Load bitstream files*, and a location and name for the output binary files.
 The bitstream will end up, for example, in the `DESIGN_NAME/DESIGN_NAME.runs/impl_1` subdirectory as `SOMETHING.bit`.
 Vivado will add the `_primary.bin` and `_secondary.bin` extensions as the Innova-2 uses dual MT25QU512 FLASH ICs in x8 for high speed programming.

 ![Write Configuration Memory File](img/Write_Configuration_Memory_File.png)